doctrine/doctrine-website/source/contribute/website.rst

 reStructuredText
 ----------------

 The Doctrine documentation is written in a markup language called ``reStructuredText`` (RST).
 It is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
-The syntax is parsed by the `doctrine/rst-parser <https://www.doctrine-project.org/projects/rst-parser.html>`_ library.
+The syntax is parsed by the `phpdocumentor <https://docs.phpdoc.org>`_ library.

 You can see examples of RST `here <https://www.doctrine-project.org/rst-examples.html>`_.